-I grew up reading books at Junior school with the likes of fuzz buzz and mr men which were to me then cool as I was learning at the same time these are memories even decades on I still remember and this is my story and a bit on mental health and books.
+I grew up reading books at Junior school with the likes of fuzz buzz and mr men which were to me then cool.
+I was learning at the same time these are memories even decades on.

 Going up to bigger things

-When I started secondary school in 1995 it was a different world to me and I had to get used to not being in just one classroom all the time and I remember the first time I went into the library and it was so cool it was on 2 levels.
+When I started secondary school in 1995.
+It was a different world to me and I had to get used to not being in just one classroom all the time.
+I remember the first time I went into the library and it was so cool it was on 2 levels.

 Vampire Books with a humorous side

-I think around this time I started reading the Vlad The Drac series of books which were originally released in the 1980’s these were a take on the vampire Genre but for children.
+I think around this time I started reading the Vlad The Drac series of books. which were originally released in the 1980’s.
+These all took a light hearted view on the vampire Genre but for children.

-This was probably one of the first book series I read cover to cover pretty much straight after one another and then listened to the audio books and my interest in books was really sparked by now
+This was probably one of the first book series I read cover to cover pretty much straight after one another.
+I then listened to the audio books and my interest in books was really sparked by now

 Required reading advanced

-As I moved up years at secondary school‚ exam preparation and required reading got closer and included the likes of John Steinbeck’s Of Mice And Men and Romeo & Juliet‚ which I loved reading and then accompanying video watching of the film with the tv being wheeled in on a big trolley.
+As I moved up years at secondary school, exam preparation and required reading got harder.
+At this point I was reading the likes of John Steinbeck’s Of Mice And Men and Romeo & Juliet.
+I loved reading all of them and accompanying video of the film’s.
+Ahh the days the tv being wheeled on wheels.

-Of course‚ then there were the discussions after the final part of the film had been watching and I must admit I paid more attention in these than the rest of the class probably why I ended up in a fair few detentions while at school (Really Regret that now)
+Of course, then there were the discussions after the final part of the film had been watched.
+I must admit I paid more attention in these than the rest of the class probably why I ended up in a fair few detentions while at school (Really Regret that now)

 Harry Potter Books

-my interest in books still remained and my friend said had I read the harry potter books I was like no I had not but I seen the popularity of them so I got the first book and the rest was history I never put it down and read it in a matter of hours i loved the whole story of this magical castle and muggles.
+While at college I started to read the harry potter books.
+When I got the first book I never put it down and read it in a matter of hours.
+I loved the whole story of this magical castle and muggles.

-Of course after this I had to get the next book and so on you get the drift this continued till 2007.
+Of course after this I had to get the next book and so on.
+Pretty sure you get the drift this continued till 2007.

-In 2019 I still read but not as much as in my younger days‚ however I am reading an educational business book right now from an Apprentice finalist Bianca Miller- Cole and Byron Cole called “Self Made” the definitive guide to business startup success.
+In 2019 I still read but not as much as in my younger days.
+However I am reading an educational business book right now from 2 UK apprentice finalists.

-In my piece “retro gaming & Mental Health” I talked about it being a great way for me to control my Anxiety and also mentioned that it does not always work for everyone and to look at other options in that case and well this would class as one of those.
+In my piece “retro gaming & Mental Health” I talked about it being a great way for me to control my Anxiety.
+However it does not always work for everyone.
+Reading is a great alternative.

 Why?
-There is a calming nature to books and their ability to make you imagine being in a place like Hogwarts or going through the wardrobe into a fictional world Like Narnia and studies show that reading a book can reduce stress by around 60-70% and that’s no small number.
+There is a calming nature to books.
+Their ability to make you imagine being in a place like Hogwarts or a fictional world Like Narnia.
+Studies also show that reading a book can reduce stress by around 60-70% and that’s no small number.

 If you would like to check out some of the books I mention in here you can check out Amazon Books or Waterstones